jupyterhub/jupyterhub/docs/source/services-basics.md

 document will:

 - explain some basic information about API tokens
+- clarify that API tokens can be used to authenticate to single-user servers as of [version 0.8.0](./changelog.html)
 - show how the [cull_idle_servers]_ script can be:
     - used in a Hub-managed service
     - run as a standalone script